 This also poses significant risks to the purchase intentions of users.

 Chiosa and Anastasiei further specify that ‘avoidance of identity is a more pertinent digital WOM predecessor than adverse emotions, which actively and directly impacts hate towards the brand.

 Three Reasons Why Your Online Reputation Is Important!

 - It accounts for an outstanding market share!

 A comprehensive study by Zook (2017) displays the following images, which shows that nearly 25 percent of the overall market share for a business is generated directly due to its reputation.

-So, if there are any negative word-of-mouth, criticizing customers or online bashers of your brand, you might end up dropping 25 percent of your brand’s value – no matter what they said was genuine or not!
+So, if there is any negative word-of-mouth, criticizing customers or online bashers of your brand, you might end up dropping 25 percent of your brand’s value – no matter what they said was genuine or not!

-- Because your executive finds it important!
+- Because your executive finds it essential!

-However, Zook found that just a petite rate i.e. 15 percent of executives adhere to the guideline of reputation management.
+However, Zook found that just a petite rate, i.e., 15 percent of executives adhere to the guideline of reputation management.

-This might come up due to a range of reasons, the foremost being that many executives just do not understand the essence of the Internet’s power!
+This might come up due to a range of reasons, the foremost being that many executives just do not understand the essence of the internet’s power!